 - Visit the incredible Temppeliaukion Rock Church

-- Walk around Oodi Library – Possibly the funkiest library in the world.
+- Enjoy a hot drink at Oodi Library Terrace – Possibly the funkiest library in the world.

 - Check out some unusual art at the Kiasma Contemporary Museum